-Consists of two parts (part A and part B)
+The questionaire consisted of two parts (part A and part B)

-- O Part A contains 10 closed questions, and was inspired by a similar study published in THE NEW YORK TIMES (issue of 24.08.2015). - O The aim of the first part is to determine the anxiety related to everyday situations with mathematical backgrounds.
+• Part A contains 10 closed questions, and was inspired by a similar study published in THE NEW YORK TIMES (issue of 24.08.2015).

+The aim of the first part is to determine the anxiety related to everyday situations with mathematical backgrounds.

-O Part B contains 12 questions (7 closed and 5 open ones).
+• Part B contains 12 questions (7 closed and 5 open ones).

-Olt is focused on discovering the types of behaviour toward people who lacks of mathematical skills.
+It is focused on discovering the types of behaviour toward people who lacks of mathematical skills.